 - 1. You are a Club Officer - 2.
 You already have earned a Silver or Gold Star and you are working on either Gold or Platinum Star - 3.
-You and your adult partner believe you understand all of the questions in the LDR and you believe that you can learn something by completing them.
+You and your adult volunteer believe you understand all of the questions in the LDR and you believe that you can learn something by completing them.

-5. Citizenship and Community Service
+5. Civic Engagement and Community Service

-Record your active participation in a planned, publicized and approved citizenship, service learning or community service activity.
+Record your active participation in a planned, publicized and approved civic engagement, service learning or community service activity.
 Credits are counted by event attended, not separate activities at that event.

 If an event or activity is recurring, separately count your participation in each one.

-Example: Record each monthly visit to a convalescent home.
+• Example: Record each monthly visit to a convalescent home.

-Do not count fundraising activities for personal benefit under Citizenship/Community Service.
+Do not count fundraising activities for personal benefit under Civic Engagement/Community Service.
 This includes fundraising activities that support group attendance at county, sectional, state or national 4-H events.
 You may record this activity under category 3 (Events Attended).

-Community Service Project: Record events and activities that serve the common good in the interest of the community or members of the community.
-Examples: Canned food drive, beach cleanup, clothes drive, convalescent home visit.

-Service Learning Project: Service learning combines service and education to address a recognized need in the community.
+- Community Service Project: Record events and activities that serve the common good in the interest of the community or members of the community. - Examples: Canned food drive, beach cleanup, clothes drive, convalescent home visit. - Service Learning Project: Service learning combines service and education to address a recognized need in the community.
 It involves collaboration with others and includes a time for reflection on the experience.
-See The State 4-H Website for more information on how to conduct service learning events.
+See the state 4-H website for more information on how to conduct service learning events.
 You can receive two (2) credits for Service Learning Projects.
-Make one entry for Service Learning Project Learning and Planning and one entry for the Service Learning Project Event-that's when you actually do what you planned.

-Examples: Learning about water issues and painting storm drain signs; learning about persons with disabilities and designing a help aid to meet an identified need.

-- Citizenship and Civic Affairs: Record events and activities in which you are engaging in one or both of the following categories as a part of your 4-H experiences: - Civic Engagement: Advocacy, activism and discussion on civic issues with informed decision making. - Civic Education: Government principles, processes and structures; personal roles and responsibilities; history and cultural heritage; global understanding

-Examples: attending Citizenship Washington Focus or California Focus, volunteering at a voter registration, completing a Safe Space training.

-• Citizenship and Community Service Outside of 4-H: Count two significant citizenship or community service roles and record them here.

-Examples: School clothing drive for disaster victims, donating at a blood drive.
+Make one entry for Service Learning Project Learning and Planning and one entry for the Service Learning Project Event-that's when you actually do what you planned. - Examples: Learning about water issues and painting storm drain signs; learning about persons with disabilities and designing a help aid to meet an identified need. - Civic Engagement and Civic Affairs: Record events and activities in which you are engaging in one or both of the following categories as a part of your 4-H experiences: - Civic Engagement - Advocacy, activism and discussion on civic issues with informed decision making. - Civic Education - Government principles, processes and structures; personal roles and responsibilities; history and cultural heritage; global understanding - Examples: attending Citizenship Washington Focus or California Focus, volunteering at a voter registration, completing a Safe Space training. - Civic Engagement and Community Service Outside of 4-H: Count two significant civic engagement or community service roles and record them here. - Examples: School clothing drive for disaster victims, donating at a blood drive.

-Added conditions for Significant Leadership Roles for Junior Members.
-If your Junior members are asking to do an LDR, work with them closely to make sure they understand the questions and will gain meaning from the reflection process.

-Find ways to encourage members who seem excited about a community service event or cause to do additional research, invite a guest speaker and collaborate to turn it into a service learning project!

-For true service learning activities, make one entry (one credit) for the planning/ learning stage and another entry (one credit) for the actual doing/contributing stage.

-At times, the line between citizenship and community service can seem blurry-and that's okay.
-Encourage members to discuss the differences but know that it's okay for things to overlap.